kjswartz/Hockey_League_App/HockeyLeagueAppPlan.md

 9. Adjust the controller params

 ### Setup Leagues
-1. Create leagues controller
+1. ~~Seed leagues through Admin section.~~
 2. links to each league on welcome page
 3. Create leagues show page (display each team of the league)
 4. Create route for leagues show page
-5. Create/seed leagues info
-6. Admin is responsible for over seeing Leagues
+5. Admin is responsible for over seeing Leagues

 ### Setup teams